Tooth Sensitivity: Triggers & Treatment

 Addicted to Mouthwashes

-Like whitening toothpaste, some over-the-counter mouthwashes and rinses contain alcohol and other chemicals that can increase tooth sensitivity, especially if your dentin is exposed.
-Instead, try to flush with neutral fluoride or skip the flushing and be more diligent about flossing and brushing.
+Like whitening toothpaste, some mouthwashes and rinses contain alcohol and other chemicals that can increase tooth sensitivity, especially if your dentin is exposed.
+Try to flush with neutral fluoride or skip the flushing and be more diligent about flossing and brushing.

 Gum Disease

-Receding gums, which is increasingly common with age (especially if you have not been monitoring your dental health), can lead to sensitive teeth.
-If gum disease or gingivitis is the problem, your dentist will make a plan to treat the underlying disease and may also suggest a procedure to seal your teeth.
+Receding gums can lead to sensitive teeth.
+If gum disease or gingivitis is the problem, your dentist will make a plan to treat the disease and may also suggest a procedure to seal your teeth.

 Excessive Plaque